Author Guidelines: Research Notes

 Reviewers' Expectations

-See the Reviewer Guidelines for the review criteria used by reviewers of research notes.
+See the Reviewer Instructions for the review criteria used by reviewers of research notes.